Patechoc/GCP_memo/ML_on_GCP_with_Datalab_and_TensorFlow.md

 print_rmse(model, 'validation', df_valid)
 # RMSE on validation dataset = 11.6112670898
 ```

-You can hope to get a better RMSE by training longer, i.e. increase the number of epoch: `num_epoch`.

 We are not beating our benchmark with either model ... what's up?
 Well, we may be using TensorFlow for Machine Learning, but we are not yet using it well.
 That's what the rest of this course is about!